MicrosoftDocs/architecture-center/docs/compliance/pci/index.md

 ## Deploying the solution

+The components for deploying this solution are available in the [PCI Blueprint code repository][code-repo].
 The deployment of the automated foundational architecture requires several steps executed via Microsoft PowerShell v5.
 To connect to the website, you must provide a custom domain name (such as contoso.com).
 This is specified using the `-customHostName` switch in step 2.
 For more information, see [Buy a custom domain name for Azure Web Apps](https://docs.microsoft.com/en-us/azure/app-service-web/custom-dns-web-site-buydomains-web-app).
 A custom domain name is not required to successfully deploy and run the solution, but you will be unable to connect to the website for demonstration purposes.

 It is highly recommended that a clean installation of PowerShell be used to deploy the solution.
 Alternatively, verify that you are using the latest modules required for proper execution of the installation scripts.
 In this example, we log into a Windows 10 virtual machine and execute the following commands (note that this enables the custom domain command):